kashifmughal05/Analyzing_Historical_Stock-Revenue_Data_and_Building_a_Dashboard/README.md

 This is a part of the `'IBM Professional Data Science Certificate'`

-I this notebook, I scrap the stock and revenue data of the `Tesla` and `GameStop Corp`, after that I cleaned the data and then I analyze the trends of the data in the past years and create a Dashboard of the Data.
+I this notebook, I scrap the stock and revenue data of the `Tesla` and `GameStop Corp` using library `BeautifulSoap` and `requests` feature of the python, after that I cleaned the data and then analyze the trends of the data in the past years and create a Dashboard of the Data.

 I hope you guyz will enjoy it.